 Skin testing is not recommended for patients with a history of severe allergic reactions.
 It is also not a good choice for patients on some heartburn medications or antidepressants.
 Finally, patients with some skin disorders, including psoriasis and eczema, may wish to avoid skin testing.
 Blood allergy tests can provide a viable alternative for these patients.

-If an allergen is found to be causing a severe reaction to an allergen is confirmed, you may also need to discuss additional interventions, such as injectable epinephrine.
-Your allergist may also recommend lifestyle changes that can help limit your exposure to dangerous allergens, including changes to your home, workplace, or daily habits that will make you less likely to be exposed to dangerous allergens.
+If an allergen is found to be causing a severe reaction, you may also need to talk about other treatments, such as injectable epinephrine.
+Your allergist may also suggest changes to your home, workplace, or daily habits that will make you less likely to be exposed to dangerous allergens.

-How Long Does it Take to Get Results?
+How Long Do Skin Tests Take to Get Results?

 Some skin tests provide results in as little as 15 to 20 minutes.
 The skin patch test can take several days to produce results.
 This is an advantage, however, in testing patients who have a suspected type IV delayed response to allergens.
 No skin allergy testing results should take longer than 96 hours.